 The joys that ‘stem’ (pun intended) from their replenishment remind you that her High Sensitivity can be a beautiful thing!

 - HSPs deeply experience sexual pleasure.
 When they feel sexual desire, you become the recipient of stuff dreams are made of!
 Being present to the delight she is feeling in her body and in yours is a turn-on that’s unlikely to get stale.

 - Sincere compliments and everyday thoughtfulness go a long way.
 Her love language often includes all five!
 HSPs are loyal and love deeply.

-The gifts HSPs bring to the world – and to your relationship – are meaningful and unique.
-Especially if keeping the High Sensitivity trait in mind and openly communicating.
+The gifts HSPs bring to the world – and to your relationship – are meaningful and unique, especially if you remain aware of the High Sensitivity trait and maintain open communication.

-You’ll minimize/avoid inevitable pitfalls by remembering that your Highly Sensitive spouse’s brain is fine tuned to notice and interpret just about everything around her — including things you say and do.
-Even when you may not be aware of what you are saying or doing.
-Or mean anything personal by it.
+You’ll minimize/avoid inevitable pitfalls by remembering that your Highly Sensitive spouse’s brain is finely tuned to notice and interpret just about everything around her — including things you say and do.
+Even when you may not be aware of what you’re saying or doing or mean anything personal by it, she’s aware.

 Your HSP spouse processes information on a deep level.
 She sees multiple connections between things in the world.
 And she profoundly cares about people, the environment, and social issues.
 Her everyday experience of sounds, sights, tastes, fragrances, and touch is intense.
 All of this is her nature.
 At most, she may be able to override her DOES for short periods of time.
-And will likely require a longer period thereafter to recalibrate.
+But she will likely require a longer period afterward to recalibrate.

-Exploring and understanding the unexpected challenges and joys of being married to a Highly Sensitive Person is an investment in your relationship.
-And in the quality, depth, and meaning of your own life.
+Exploring and understanding the unexpected challenges and joys of being married to a Highly Sensitive Person are an investment in your relationship.
+They are also an investment in the quality, depth, and meaning of your own life.